Install GitLab Runner on Windows

 - windows

 Also, be careful of the difference between return and exit when using PowerShell functions.
-While exit 1 will mark a job as failed, return 1 will not.
+While exit 1 marks a job as failed, return 1 does not.

 Job marked as success and terminated midway using Kubernetes executor